Bleedbox

 What is a BleedBox?

-A PDF describes the content and appearance of one or more pages, and also contains a definition of the physical size of those pages.
-There can be up to five different definitions in a PDF relating to the size of its pages: MediaBox, CropBox, BleedBox, TrimBox and ArtBox.
+A PDF describes the content and appearance of one or more pages, and also defines the physical size of those pages.
+There can be up to five different size definitions in a PDF: MediaBox, CropBox, BleedBox, TrimBox and ArtBox.
 These are called the page boxes or boundary boxes.
-PDF boxes describe the page geometry of PDF.
+PDF boxes describe the page geometry of a PDF.
 They are used frequently in the printing industry.

 The BleedBox

-The PDF BleedBox describes the area to which the contents of the page would be clipped during the professional printing process.
-This includes any bleed regions needed because of physical restrictions of machine cutting etc. Bleed is a "space" that serves to avoid the unwanted appearance of a white border in your printed file.
-In a printing environment, the BleedBox is always larger than the Trimbox.
+The PDF BleedBox defines the area where the page content is trimmed during professional printing.
+This includes any bleed areas needed because of physical limits of machine cutting, etc. Bleed is a "space" that helps prevent unwanted white borders in your printed file.
+In a printing workflow, the BleedBox is always larger than the Trimbox.
 It contains information about the bleed frame, which defines the size of the final format plus the intended trim.
-If not set, the BleedBox will equal the CropBox.
+If not set, the BleedBox will be the same as the CropBox.

-As an example: In most cases in the printing industry, a bleed of 3 to 5 mm per side is usually required.
-Specifically, if you have an A4 measuring 210 × 297, a 3 mm bleed enlarges your document to 213 × 300, but cuts to 210 × 297.
+For example: In commercial printing, a bleed of 3 to 5 mm per side is usually required.
+If you have an A4 page measuring 210 × 297, a 3 mm bleed enlarges your document to 213 × 300, but it is trimmed back to 210 × 297.